cloudspace/angular_devise/README.md

  1. Auth has authenticated a user, and will resolve with that user.
  2. Auth has not authenticated a user but the server has a previously authenticated session, Auth will attempt to retrieve that session and resolve with its user.
+Then, a `devise:session` event will be broadcast with the current user as the argument.
  3. Neither Auth nor the server has an authenticated session, and an unresolved promise will be returned. (see [Interceptor](#interceptor) for rationale.)